FREQUENTLY ASKED QUESTIONS

 The Centre for Clinical Trials by ICLS conducts both original research and clinical trials alongside the pharmaceutical industry with the goal of bringing new treatment options to our patients.
 Find answers to common questions about participating in a clinical trial for skin research.

 Our areas of skin research include but are not limited to acne, alopecia, eczema, psoriasis, rosacea, vitiligo and cosmetic studies.
-Check our Current Studies to see our latest skin research.
+Check our Recruiting and Upcoming Studies to see our latest skin research.

 What is a clinical trial?